Unmountable Boot Volume Windows 10

 - Now Ckdsk will check for all the drivers and then fix the issue.

-You need to relax and calm as it takes much time to check all the driver installed on your Windows 10 Operating System.
+You need to relax and calm as it takes much time to check all the drivers installed on your Windows 10 Operating System.

 Method 2#.
 By fixing the Master Boot Record

-- You can also fix the Unmountable Error by fixing the Master Boot Record on your Windows 10 Operating System.
+- You can also fix the Windows Unmountable boot volume Error or unmountable boot volume windows 10 by fixing the Master Boot Record on your Windows 10 Operating System.

 - Open your Windows 10 Operating System from the DVD or USB Drive.

-- Coose Repair Your Computer option among the options and then you need to coose other options like Command Prompt in the next window.
+- Choose Repair Your Computer option among the options and then you need to choose other options like Command Prompt in the next window.

 - After you see a black screen window, you need to enter the command as bootrec /fixboot and then hit enter.